uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 The left sidebar can be collapsed or expanded by selecting "Show Left Sidebar" in the View menu or by clicking on the active sidebar tab.

-On Macs, the file browser displays automatically, but on Windows this file browser view is often hidden by default.
-We recommend that you turn it on using the following steps.

 Step 1: Click on view in the menu bar.
 This opens a drop down menu of options.
 Select “File Browser”
 <p align='center'>   <img alt="Show File Browser in Menu" src="fig/0_jupyterlab_show_filebrowser.png" width="750"/>